topalbu/CarND-Vehicle-Detection/README.md

 1.)
 Spatial Binning of Color
 Firstly, we can use raw pixel values in our feature vector to search vehicles.
-However to include raw pixel values from all 3 channel put a lot of burden on the system.
-Therefore we decrease the resolution and still have a good information form the raw pixels to prevent to not exhaust the system.
-So we use  cv2.resize() function to decrease the resolution to 16x16 then we applied the ravel() function on resized image to get one dimensional feature vector.
+However to include raw pixel values from all 3 channel will put a huge burden on the system.
+Therefore we decrease the resolution and we see that it is still a good information source Therefore **cv2.resize()** function is used to decrease the resolution to 16x16 then we applied the **ravel()** function on resized image to get one dimensional feature vector.

-2. )Histograms of Color
+2. ) Histograms of Color
 Color can be a good indicator to identify vehicles and non vehicles images.
-For that first image is converted to YCrCb color space than 3 different histograms with bin size 32 are created.
+For that purpose first the image is converted to **YCrCb** and we calculate histograms of pixel intensity of all 3 channels with histogram bin size 32.

+3. ) Histogram of Oriented Gradients (HOG)
+Histogram of Oriented Gradients is commonly used feature descriptor in image processing for object detection.
+To extract the HOG features hog(image, orientations=9, pixels_per_cell=(8, 8), cells_per_block=(3, 3), block_norm='L1', visualise=False, transform_sqrt=False, feature_vector=True, normalise=None)
+method is used form skimage.feature package.